ikatsov/tensor-house/README.md

 ## List of Prototypes and Templates
 The artifacts listed in this section can help to rapidly evaluate different solution approaches and build prototypes using your datasets.
 Artifacts are marked with the following qualifiers:
-  * 🧪 - artifacts that are particularly suitable for exploratory data analysis, evaluating the strength of causal effects in your data, and determining whether these data is feasible for solving a certain use case or not.
+  * 🧪 - artifacts that are particularly suitable for exploratory data analysis, evaluating the strength of causal effects in your data, and determining whether these data is feasible for solving a certain use case or not
-  * 🚀 - conceptual prototypes that use advanced methods and not necessarily suitable for productization.
+  * 🚀 - conceptual prototypes that use advanced methods and not necessarily suitable for productization
   * 📚 - notebooks that demonstrate basic algorithms and intended mainly for educational purposes

 #### Promotions, Offers, and Advertisements